 The trio is grateful to have received numerous opportunities for masterclasses and coachings with esteemed musicians over the past few years, including Petr Prause (Talich Quartet), So- Ock Kim, Takács Quartet, Robert Levin, David Waterman (Endellion Quartet), Wu Qian (Sitkovetsky Trio), Carole Presland, Matthew Jones, Alasdair Beatson, Richard Ireland, John Myerscough (Doric Quartet), Ralf Gothoni, Trio Karénine, the Gould Piano Trio, Jeremy Young, Donald Grant (Elias String Quartet), Leonard Elschenbroich, Hannah Roberts, Yair Kless, Michael Dussek and James Bailieu.

 A particular passion of Trio Havisham lies in exploring the rarely performed trios of Bohuslav Martinů.
 In 2023, they recorded his 1st Piano Trio, ‘Cinq pièces brèves', for the Abbey Road Institute.
-Zany and Seth are currently pursuing advanced studies at the Guildhall School of Music and Drama, as Artist Diploma and Postgraduate students, respectively, whilst Magdalena is studying for a Professional Diploma at the Royal Academy of Music.
-During their previous studies together at the Royal Northern College of Music, where the ensemble originally formed, they were awarded the Christopher Rowland Ensemble of the Year Prize.
-Magdalena plays a violin by Enrico Ceruti, generously loaned to her through Beares’ International Violin Society.
+Zany and Seth are currently pursuing advanced studies at the Guildhall School of Music and Drama, where the trio studies with Carole Presland and Matthew Jones and was awarded the Ivan Sutton Chamber Music Prize.
+From September, the trio will hold Junior Fellowships in Chamber Music at both Guildhall and the Royal Northern College of Music, where the trio was originally formed, studying with Petr Prause.
+Magdalena recently graduated from the Royal Academy of Music, where the trio studied with So-Ock Kim while Magdalena and Zany were students there.
+Magdalena and Seth play instruments generously loaned by Beare's International Violin Society.